-- ✓ Set the system on the floor or a sturdy level surface. - ✓ Plug in the system. - ✓ Press the on/off switch to see if the control illuminates.
+- ✓ Set the system on the floor or a sturdy level surface. - ✓ Ensure the control cable and remote interface controller are plugged into one of the com port. - ✓ Plug in the system. - ✓ Press the on/off switch to see if the control illuminates.
 This indicates the system has power. - ✓ A built-in timer within the controller prevents short cycling and keeps the system from turning on right away.
 After a five-minute period the fan should turn on and start to deliver air.
 Listen for any unusual noise or vibration.